isomerpages/imh-predict/_about/Core Investigators/External Co Investigators.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Prof Brenda Penninx" src="/images/Portraits/Profile Card Horizontal/Prof_Brenda.png">
 </div>
-<p><strong>Professor Brenda Penninx</strong> a leading researcher from the
+<p><strong>Professor Brenda Penninx</strong> is a Professor of Psychiatric Epidemiology in the Department of Psychiatry at&nbsp;Amsterdam UMC.
+She also leads the
-Netherlands Study of Depression and Anxiety (NESDA), recently visited Singapore to share groundbreaking insights with the PREDICT study team.
-NESDA, a comprehensive multi-site cohort study, focuses on understanding the long-term progression and impact of depressive and anxiety disorders.
+Netherlands Study of Depression and Anxiety (NESDA).
+NESDA is a comprehensive multi-site cohort study, that focuses on understanding the long-term progression and impact of depressive and anxiety disorders.
 It integrates biological and psychosocial research to identify predictors of these conditions’ course and consequences.</p>